 Skip to main content

-Serverless backfill is available starting from v2.8.0 and is disabled by default.
+Serverless backfilling is available starting from v2.8.0 and is disabled by default.

 Overview

 When you create a materialized view (MV) on existing data, RisingWave must first process all historical records, a phase called backfill.
 By default, this runs on the same compute nodes as your regular streaming workloads, which can cause resource contention and increased latency for existing pipelines.
-Serverless backfill offloads the backfill phase to a dedicated controller that manages execution independently from your main streaming graph.
+Serverless backfilling runs the backfill phase on dedicated backfiller resources — a temporary resource group that RisingWave Cloud provisions separately from your main streaming compute nodes.
+It is serverless because you don’t manually allocate or manage resources for each new materialized view: RisingWave Cloud provisions the backfiller resource group when a backfill job starts and destroys it automatically once the job completes.
 This decoupling helps large backfills complete while reducing their impact on the performance of existing streaming jobs.
 Serverless backfilling is supported only in RisingWave Cloud.
-Enable it under Resources -> Backfillings in the Cloud console first.
-See Serverless backfilling for portal setup, SKU, and replicas.
+Enable it in the Backfilling section of the Resources page in the Cloud console first.
+See Configure serverless backfilling for portal setup, SKU, and replicas.

 How it works

-When serverless backfill is enabled for a CREATE MATERIALIZED VIEW statement:
+When serverless backfilling is enabled for a CREATE MATERIALIZED VIEW statement:

-3. Once all backfill fragments report completion, the MV transitions to the standard incremental streaming phase.
+3. Once all backfill fragments report completion, the MV transitions to the standard incremental streaming phase and is migrated to the default resource group.

-4. If the cluster restarts during backfill, the controller resumes from the last completed checkpoint rather than starting over.
+4. If the cluster restarts during backfill, the job resumes from the last completed checkpoint rather than starting over.

 • Serverless backfilling is not supported for databases in non-default resource groups.